Architectural design competition for Block 2

 Coming soon: an architectural design competition to renew the city block across from Parliament Hill.

 Block 2 is the city block immediately south of Parliament Hill in downtown Ottawa.
 It faces the Centre Block and its Peace Tower to the north.
 It is the threshold between the city-owned and Crown-owned lands.
 The block is bounded by Metcalfe, Wellington, O’Connor and Sparks streets.

 The design competition

-Our goal is to transform this mix of aging buildings into an efficient and innovative complex that will meet the needs of a modern Parliament as well as the public.
+Our goal is to transform this mix of aging buildings and two vacant parcels of land into an innovative complex that will meet the needs of a modernized Parliament as well as the public.

 The redesigned block will provide office space for the Senate and the House of Commons.
 It will also allow for the future consolidation of parliamentary accommodations, including space for the Library of Parliament, into Crown-owned assets.
-It will include space for a branch of the Library of Parliament.
 It will also include renovated retail space on the Sparks Street Mall.

 Through an architectural design competition, we will invite architectural firms to submit design proposals.
 An independent and professional jury will recommend the winning design and team to the department, who will award prizes to the top designs.

 The winning design is expected to be of the highest caliber and will complement the image of Canada and its capital on the world stage.